Jump to recipe →

 Making banana waffles is also a whole lot faster than turning your over-ripe bananas into banana bread, the classic way to use extra bananas.
 With this banana waffle recipe, you can transform your ripe bananas into a beautiful breakfast in less than ten minutes.
 And we all know, there is nothing I love more than an easy, delicious breakfast recipe!

 (Love waffles?
-Try my Chocolate Chip Waffles and Sweet Potato Waffles too!)
+Try my Chocolate Chip Waffles and Sweet Potato Waffles, too!)

-top down image of a stack of four banana waffles topped with fresh sliced bananas and blueberries with syrup served on a white round plate
+top down image of a stack of four banana waffles topped with fresh sliced bananas and blueberries with syrup served on a white round plate.

-Fluffy Banana Waffle Recipe
+Fluffy Banana Waffles Recipe

-ingredients to make banana waffles
+ingredients to make banana waffles.

 See recipe card below this post for ingredient quantities and full instructions.

 • Ripe bananas – Make sure you use bananas that are covered in brown spots.
-Browning bananas have a higher natural sugar content and will make your waffles sweeter.
+Brown bananas have a higher natural sugar content and will make your waffles sweeter.
 They’re also a lot easier to mash!
 (Here’s how to ripen bananas!)

 • Egg yolks – I use all egg yolks for this recipe to make the waffles super rich and decadent.